Skip to main content

 Search your canvasesYes

 Public share links work without authentication in both local and remote server modes.
-Private canvases and canvas listing/searching require the remote server with OAuth.
+Private canvases and canvas listing/searching require the remote server with either OAuth or an API key.

 How the OAuth flow works